 If you are submitting attachments to your application to provide additional information, be sure to include your complete name, date of birth, and A-Number (if applicable) on each sheet.

 Always provide photo copies of your personal documents (e.g. marriage certificates, school records, etc.) unless you are specifically requested to include an original and/or certified copy.

 When you assemble the application package, place your payment (if applicable) on top, followed by a cover letter, USCIS form(s), and any supporting documentation.
 Do not use staples.
 USCIS prefers the use of ACCO fasteners to hold together thick or bulky applications.

 After You Have Filed

 If you file Form G-1145 together with your primary application or petition, USCIS will provide you a notification with updates via text or e-mail.
 Otherwise, you can enter your receipt number to track your case status on the USCIS website.
 A receipt number will be provided to by USCIS approximately 2-3 weeks after filing.
-To learn more about what happens after filing, read:
+To learn more about processing times and what happens after filing, read: